isomerpages/sciencecentre-emag/_stories/Space/Rising Star: Jarrod Chua of Spaceytales.md

 <p><strong>JARROD CHUA:</strong> I picked up a graphic design module in Singapore
 Polytechnic and that's where I started to hone my skills in graphic design.
-During the COVID-19 circuit breaker, I was in national service, and my unit sent me back home on a stay home restricted order, [so] I decided to pass the time by creating Instagram pages [as a] creative outlet.
+During the COVID-19 circuit breaker, I was in national service, and my unit sent me back home on a stay-home restricted order, [so] I decided to pass the time by creating Instagram pages [as a] creative outlet.
 From there, none of them took off.&nbsp;</p>
 <p>But one day I just decided to combine my passion for space since childhood